-We start with the entries dedicated to programming the ESP8266 and ESP32.
+We begin with the posts dedicated to programming the ESP8266 and ESP32.
 As it could not be otherwise, we start with the simplest case, how to connect the ESP8266 or ESP32 to an existing WiFi network.

-In previous entries, we have seen how to program the ESP8266 with the Arduino environment, and the ESP8266 programming guide, emphasizing the differences between programming an Arduino and an ESP8266.
+In previous posts we have seen how to program the ESP8266 with the Arduino environment, and the ESP8266 programming guide, emphasizing the differences between programming an Arduino and an ESP8266.

 We have also seen two of the most popular development boards based on the ESP8266, the NodeMCU and the Wemos D1 Mini.
-There are many more to see, but for now it is more than enough to get into programming.
+There are many more to see, but for now it’s more than enough to get into the nitty-gritty of programming.

 So (finally!) we can start playing with this fun device, connecting our ESP8266 to a WiFi.
-In this case the ESP8266 will act in station mode (STA), that is, as a device that connects to an access point (AP).
-In the next entry we will see how to make the ESP8266 generate its own WiFi by acting as an AP.
+In this case, the ESP8266 will act in station mode (STA, Station), that is, as a device that connects to an access point (AP, Access Point).
+In the next post we will see how to make the ESP8266 itself generate its own WiFi acting as an AP.

-We will refer to the ESP8266, but the same code is compatible for the ESP32, adjusting the name of the libraries.
-At the end, you have the code for both the ESP8266 and the ESP32.
+We will refer to the ESP8266, but the same code is compatible for the ESP32, adjusting the library names.
+At the end you have the code for both the ESP8266 and the ESP32.

-Connecting to a WiFi network with the ESP8266 is very simple thanks to the functions of the ESP8266WiFi library, which is part of the ESP8266 definition that we downloaded with the board manager when setting up the Arduino IDE.
+Connecting to a WiFi network with the ESP8266 is very easy thanks to the functions of the ESP8266WiFi library, which is part of the ESP8266 definition we downloaded with the board manager when configuring the Arduino IDE.

 In the case of the ESP32, the library is simply called ‘WiFi’.

-To connect, we simply use the ‘Wifi.begin(…)’ method, which has the following definition,
+To connect we simply use the method ‘Wifi.begin(…)’, which has the following definition,

 WiFi.begin(ssid, password = null, channel = 0, bssid = null, connect = true)

-- ssid, name of the WiFi network to which we want to connect (max 32 char)
+- ssid, name of the WiFi network we want to connect to (max 32 char)

 - password, optional, password (minimum 8 char and maximum 64)